-For certain concrete repair projects, STRUCTURAL, a Structural Technologies company, offers hydrodemolition services to improve schedule and enhance quality.
+For certain concrete repair projects, STRUCTURAL, a licensee of STRUCTURAL TECHNOLOGIES’ engineered products and services, offers hydrodemolition services to improve schedule and enhance quality.

 Hydrodemolition uses high-velocity water jets to remove deteriorated, delaminated, or contaminated concrete from reinforced concrete structures such as bridges, dams and parking garages.
 Concrete is removed using ultra-high pressure (UHP – 35,000 psi) waterjets operating at velocities exceeding 1,500 mph.
 Using UHP water, the hydrodemolition process requires significantly less water than lower pressure systems, while providing ultra-high quality hydrodemolition.
 The use of less water helps protect the environment and conserve a valuable resource.
 Because no abrasive is used, the waterjets do not damage the reinforcing steel or other embedded metal items.

 - High-speed Scarification